gravitational/gravity/docs/5.x/quickstart.md

 Git Commit:	708a1f155da4633774281bf8660c7e6cca6e0ff1
 ```

-Next, let's clone the sample Git repository which contains Kubernetes resources for
+Next, let's clone the sample Git repository which contains the Kubernetes resources for
-[Mattermost](https://www.mattermost.org/), the open source, self-hosted Slack alternative
-which we are using in this tutorial as a sample application:
+[Mattermost](https://www.mattermost.org/), which we are using in this tutorial as a sample application:

 ```bsh
 $ git clone https://github.com/gravitational/quickstart.git